 How does an essential oil work?

-It is very important to understand that essential oils should never be applied directly to the skin without a carrier oil or lotion for dilution; nor should any essential oil ever be taken internally in food or beverage unless under supervision of a licensed healthcare practitioner.
+Essential oils should never be applied directly to the skin without a carrier oil or lotion for dilution (for example, mixing a certain number of drops of peppermint oil with Jojoba oil).
+Direct application can cause a rash or more serious reactions.
+An EO should never be taken internally in food or beverage unless under supervision of a licensed healthcare practitioner.

 Do Essential Oils have Proven Health Benefit for Children with Autism?

-In the last few years, parenting blogs have exploded with testimonials about the use of certain EO for children with Autism.
-Some of these posts are nothing short of miraculous.
-These case reports are a start (just like Freud’s case studies of individual patients were a start).
+In the last few years, blogs have exploded with testimonials about the benefits of EO for children with Autism.
+Overall, these personal case reports indicate that certain oils such as lavender, peppermint, and chamomile have positive effects.
+But case reports are only the first step.
 Every child is different; what seems beneficial for one child could be life-threatening for another.
-This is why research is so vitally important to the study of any potential treatment—no matter how benign it may seem, at first.
+Clinical research is vitally important to the understanding how any new therapeutic approach for whom and in what circumstances.

-In the past year, researchers at the Ohio State University Wexner Medical Center set out to discover if EO can help children with Autism get to sleep.
+Researchers at the Ohio State University Wexner Medical Center set out to discover if EO can help children with Autism get to sleep.
 The ongoing study uses all the “gold standards” for clinical research.
 The study aims to find out if EO increase relaxation prior to bedtime and improve the quality of sleep for children with ASD (A very specific research question!).
 Researchers are comparing the safety and effectiveness of two mixtures of 18 essential oils.
 Mixture A is being tested in the first 3 months.
 A topical solution will be applied to the back of the neck and feet before school and at 20 minutes before bedtime the mixture will be diffused in the child’s bedroom and continue through the night.
-For children who are able to, they will wear a watch-style recording device to measure sleep quality and movement during sleep.
-There will be a one-month break, then the research protocol will be repeated with the EO Mixture B for another 3 months.
-Dozens of children will be tested over a two-year period.
+Some children will wear a watch-style recording device to measure sleep quality and movement during sleep.
+There will be a one-month break, then the research protocol will be repeated with Mixture B for another 3 months.
 If you’d like to get involved, contact the study director through this link.

 Essential Oils for Autism Treatment: Interview with Dr. Hollway of the Ohio State University Wexner Medical Center. https://ecochildsplay.com/2016/01/25/essentials-oils-for-autism/